 10am-4pm, At The Tallet Studios, Calmsden, Cirencester, GL7 5ET

 Exploring natural dyeing techniques to create a variety of colours and effects on silk and wool.
 Create a variety of colour samples and some fabric to use in a textile project such as a scarf or cushion.
-We will also do some bundle dyeing, a technique involving binding and steaming the fabric to produce patterns and prints.

 This is an introduction to processes through which you can achieve colours from plants that grow all around us.
 Such as gorse, nettles, walnut, onion skins, dandelion, oak.
 We will go for a walk and see what natural dye plants are available to us in the landscape, we can gather some plants for the dye pot.
 These are softer earthy colours - the colours of our landscape.
 We will be using Non-toxic plant mordants - tannin, natural acid, and symplocos (an alternative to alum).